 Tamworth is famous for country music but it’s not just Golden Guitars and Slim Dusty statues that make this New England city sing.

 Things to do

 Tree-lined Peel Street is the main urban artery, a thriving thoroughfare lined with outdoor cafés and shops.
 Follow your nose to The Other Shop, where a vanilla-caramel candle perpetually burns.
 Here you’ll find high-end Australian fashion labels and cool seasonal one-offs.
-Once you’ve donned your Camilla caftan, float across the street to French Style for Bensimon sneakers and French espadrilles, before heading to Tarnished Interiors for new and vintage homewares and furniture.
+Once you’ve donned your Camilla caftan, head to Tarnished Interiors for new and vintage homewares and furniture.

 Nearby, the city’s cutting-edge playgrounds are a drawcard for children of all ages.
 The Tamworth Regional Playground, a $2.2 million development in Bicentennial Park, includes the nine-metre-high Skywalk, a flying fox and bike track.
 While the kids play, grown-ups can pick up coffee and brownies from the on-site Hopscotch Restaurant & Bar.

 Alternatively, you might want to hit the nature trails nearby.
 The Kamilaroi Track will take you on a ramble to Flagstaff Mountain and further on to the Oxley Lookout for a panoramic view of the city

 If you’re not in Tamworth during festival time, get your country fix at Tamworth Visitor Information Centre at the Big Golden Guitar, which houses wax figures of Chad Morgan, Jean Stafford, Johnny Chester and the like in the Gallery of Stars Wax Museum, inside the building alongside the New National Guitar Museum.
 The Australian Country Music Hall of Fame is run by volunteers and is bursting with memorabilia, from spangled stage costumes to the well-strummed guitars of Australia’s country music greats.